Paired boards can be confusing and frustrating.

 Hero bets $3.35 and is all-in.

 In the above hand, our Hero check-raises out of the big blind with T♣8♦ on a 9♠-4♥–4♣ flop.
 However, the range advantage on this given board texture actually lies with the button raiser.

 A button raising range will have many more 4x combos than a big blind calling range (which may only have A4o/A4s and 45s).
-This means that our player in the big blind is attempting to check/raise in a situation where they have a range disadvantage, something which you should try and avoid.
+This, combined with the crucial fact that the button’s range contains all premium hands, means that our player in the big blind is attempting to check/raise in a situation where they have a range disadvantage, something which you should try and avoid.